 On its forums, 3CX has posted an update that recommends uninstalling the desktop app and using the Progressive Web App (PWA) client instead.
 The company also mentioned that they are working on an update to the desktop app.

-For a more comprehensive scope of protection against possible attacks associated with the 3CX Desktop App, the Trend Micro XDR platform can help organizations mitigate the impact by collecting and analyzing extensive activity data from various sources.
+For a more comprehensive scope of protection against possible attacks associated with the 3CX Desktop App, the Trend Micro XDR platform can help organisations mitigate the impact by collecting and analysing extensive activity data from various sources.
 By applying XDR analytics to the data gathered from its native products, Trend Micro XDR generates correlated and actionable alerts.

 Additional guidance for Trend Micro customers including help with protection and detection can be found on our support page.

 The 3CX app is a private automatic branch exchange (PABX) software that provides several communication functions for its users, including video conferencing, live chat, and call management.
 The app is available on most major operating systems, including Windows, macOS, and Linux.
 Additionally, the client is available as a mobile application for both Android and iOS devices, while a Chrome extension and the PWA version of the client allow users to access the software through their browsers.